oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of Same Product Identification Helper for Different Products
 <use-of-same-product-identification-helper-for-different-products>
-For each Product Identification Helper category it MUST be tested that the same value is not used for multiple products in this category.
+For each Product Identification Helper category it SHALL be tested that the same value is not used for multiple products in this category.

 #quote(block: true)[